Editorial Standards

 What schedules are required with Form 990?

 Required schedules depend on the organization’s activities.
 Schedule A is required for all 501(c)(3) public charities.
-Schedule O (supplemental information) is almost universally required.
+Schedule O (supplemental information) is required for every Form 990 filer.
 Other common schedules include Schedule B (contributors), Schedule D (supplemental financial statements), Schedule J (executive compensation detail), and Schedule R (related organizations).
 Work through the trigger questions in Parts IV and V of the core form to determine which schedules apply.